-Funding CDBG: \$35,000

-Description Early Childhood Home Visiting program services targeted towards Norfolk families that are at a higher risk for potential child abuse and neglect.

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities 300 persons
+Estimate the number and type of families that will benefit from the proposed activities 80 persons

-Location Description 150 Boush Street, Suite 500, Norfolk VA 23510
+Location Description 7447 Central Business Park, Norfolk, VA 23513

-Planned Activities Individualized home visits to be provided weekly, biweekly or monthly for each family.
-Screening of children for development of delays and health issues such as vision and hearing.
-Provision of doula services to prenatal clients and support to clients' partners, family, and friends.
+Planned Activities Employ two housing stabilization case managers that will conduct housing location services for newly enrolled clients seeking housing; assist with completing and submitting rental applications; assist with lease signings and moving into apartments, including walkthrough assistance to document any damages and lease reviews to ensure understanding and compliance. assist housed clients with their transition period after lease signing, where they closely monitor their progress for the first three months to help ensure program and lease requirements are met, as well as assist with overcoming any initial barriers that clients have to be completely independent, including medical and mainstream service connections.

-20 Project Name ESG23-Norfolk
+19 Project Name ESG24-Norfolk

 Target Area City Wide

 Goals Supported End Homelessness

 Needs Addressed Homelessness

-Funding ESG: \$389,791
+Funding ESG: \$389,171

-Description The funds will be used for administration (\$29,230) and to serve individuals with emergency shelter, rapid rehousing, homeless prevention and outreach by the following agencies: \$180,561 ForKids; \$60,000 YWCA of South Hampton Roads; \$25,000 St. Columba Ecumenical Ministries; \$75,000 The Salvation Army; and \$20,000 Norfolk Community Services Board.
-The Emergency Shelters will provide services 980 homeless persons and families; Homeless Prevention will provide services for 12 households/24 individuals at risk of losing their home; Rapid Re-housing activity is targeted towards locating affordable housing units for approximately 41 households/ 123 individuals over the program year.
-Outreach will target 100 persons.
-Approximately 1,227 individuals will be served using ESG funds.
+Description The funds will be used for administration (\$29,172) and to serve individuals with emergency shelter, rapid rehousing, homeless prevention and outreach by the following agencies: \$171,304 ForKids; \$38,555 YWCA of South Hampton Roads; \$26,311 St. Columba Ecumenical Ministries; \$60,000 The Salvation Army; \$39,829 Norfolk Community Services Board and \$24,00 Survivor Ventures Crisis Shelter.
+The Emergency Shelters will provide services 1,170 homeless persons and families; Homeless Prevention will provide services for 12 households/24 individuals at risk of losing their home; Rapid Re-housing activity is targeted towards locating affordable housing units for approximately 50 households/204 individuals over the program year.
+Outreach will target 125 persons.
+Approximately 1,523 individuals will be served using ESG funds.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 1,348 individuals and families Location Description

-Target Date 6/30/2024

-Estimate the number and type of families that will benefit from the proposed activities 1,227 individuals Location Description ForKids: The Emergency Shelter, Rapid Re-Housing and Homelessness Prevention programs are administered at 1001 Poindexter Street, Chesapeake, VA 23324.
+Planned Activities ForKids: The Emergency Shelter, Rapid Re-Housing and Homelessness Prevention programs are administered at 1001 Poindexter Street, Chesapeake, VA 23324.
 St. Columba Ecumenical Ministries, Inc.: Emergency Shelter is located 2114 Lafayette Boulevard, Norfolk, VA 23509.
 The Salvation Army: Emergency Shelter is located at 203 West 19th Street, Norfolk, VA 23517.
 The main office is located at 5525 Raby Road, Norfolk, VA 23502.
 YWCA of South Hampton Roads: The main office is located at 500 East Plume Street, Suite 700, Norfolk, VA 23510.
-NCSB Oversight: 7447 Central Business Park Drive Norfolk, VA 23513 The Norfolk Department of Housing and Community Development is located at 501 -A Boush Street Norfolk, VA 23510.
+NCSB Oversight: 7447 Central Business Park Drive, Norfolk, VA 23513 Survivor Ventures: 259 Granby Street, Norfolk, VA 23510 The Department of Housing and Community Development is located at 501 Boush Street, Norfolk, VA 23510.
 The department will have the administrative oversight over the ESG program.

-Planned Activities Provide outreach services to ensure homeless individuals living on the streets and abandoned buildings are approached and assisted with emergency shelters, housing or critical services, providing urgent, non-facility-based care, case management, emergency health and mental health services, and transportation.
-Provide outreach services to ensure homeless individuals living on the streets and abandoned buildings are approached and assisted with emergency shelters, housing or critical services, providing urgent, non-facility-based care, case management, emergency health and mental health services, and transportation.
-Provide emergency shelter services through area shelter providers who will provide shelter services for the homeless population; and provide rapid re-housing and homeless prevention activities to rapidly re-house homeless persons who are in and out of shelters and move them into permanent housing and/or who will provide homeless prevention assistance to at-risk persons who would otherwise become homeless.
-21 Project Name NRHA Homebuyer Assistance Program Target Area City Wide Goals Supported Increase Affordable Housing Opportunities
+20 Project Name NRHA Home Administration

+Target Area City Wide

+Goals Supported Manage Funds Effectively and Efficiently

+Needs Addressed Planning and Administration

+Funding HOME: \$119,858.00

+Description The HOME Administration will provide NRHA with funding in the amount towards reasonable HOME administrative and planning costs for general management, oversight, coordination, staff and overhead, and other eligible costs defined in 24 CFR 92.207.

+Target Date 6/30/2026